DeepLabCut/DeepLabCut/examples/README.md

 ## * You can download DeepLabCut & associated files:

 To have a copy of DeepLabCut on your own computer, we recommend using **Anaconda to install Python and Jupyter Notebooks, see the [Installation](/docs/installation.md) page**.
-Then, on your local machine using these notebooks to guide you, you can (1) demo our labeled data (or create your own), (2) create a project, extract frames to lablel, use the GUI to label, and create a training set for the neural network(s).
+Then, on your local machine using these notebooks to guide you, you can (1) demo our labeled data (or create your own), (2) create a project, extract frames to label, use the GUI to label, and create a training set for the neural network(s).

 We suggest making a "Fork" of this repo and/or then place DeepLabCut files in a folder:
 ``git clone https://github.com/DeepLabCut/DeepLabCut``